johnmcfarlane/papers/c++/error-handling.md

 can exit if inputs are ill-formed.

-However, once the initialisation phase is ended, realtime phase — sometimes called the 'main loop' — is entered.
+However, once the initialisation phase is ended, the realtime phase — sometimes called the 'main loop' — is entered.
 During the this phase, a realtime program, cannot simply exit on error.
-It must do what they can to convey disappointment to the user and carry on.
+It must do what it can to convey disappointment to the user and carry on.

 #### Libraries